 Returning to his hometown, Los Angeles, in 1978, Jon continued work for television and commercial clients.
 He was producer, director writer on seven HBO specials, including "Whodunit?," "Scandals," "Spies" and "Real Detectives," among others.
 He received Emmys for two public television series, "Turning Points" and "The Los Angeles History Project," developed in association with KCET.

 Other Wilkman Productions projects include the NBC television special, "L.A.
 Law," hosted by Jane Pauley, and documentary elements for the historically-based dramatic films "Fatherland," "American Stories," “Witch Hunt,” and "Winchell," all produced by HBO Pictures.
 Jon has a special interest in history.
-With his late wife and partner, Nancy, he produced, directed and wrote a three-hour biography of Thomas Edison ("The Edison Effect") for the History Channel and A&E.
+He produced, directed and wrote a three-hour biography of Thomas Edison ("The Edison Effect") for the History Channel and A&E.

 Recent history-based documentaries and television specials include a 7-part series for Turner Classic Movies entitled "Moguls and Movie Stars: A History of Hollywood." (www.tcm.com/moguls), which was nominated for three Emmy Awards; also, the PBS documentary, "Chicano Rock!
 The Sounds of East Los Angeles," winner of the 2009 Best Documentary at the Reel Rasquache Festival of the U.S. Latino Experience in Film and Art; a four-part PBS series, "The Port of Los Angeles: A History;" "With Heart and Hand: The Restoration of the Gamble House," and "At Issue: Immigration."

-Jon's latest project is a new book, Screening Reality: How Real World Moviemakers Reimaged America, to be published by Bloomsbury Press.
+Jon's latest project is a new book, Screening Reality: How Real World Moviemakers Reimagined America, to be published by Bloomsbury Press.

 In addition to an active career as a producer, director and writer, Jon has lectured on film history and the production of documentaries at Fordham University, taught nonfiction writing at the University of Southern California School of Cinematic Arts, and classes about the history of Los Angeles for UCLA Extension.
 As part of his interest and involvement in local history, he is an emeritus member of the Board of Directors of the Historical Society of Southern California, founded in 1883.